aiDAPTIV-Phison/aiDAPTIV-Training-Course/README.md

 ---

 ## 🤝 Contributing
-This repository is primarily for learners of the Udemy course, but feedback and improvements are welcome.
+Feedback and improvements are welcome.
 Please open an issue or submit a pull request if you find bugs or have suggestions.

 ---